jamshid-ds/uzbek-stt-ner/README.md

 ## **Pipeline Structure**

-1. **Speech-to-Text Conversion**: STT modeli O'zbek tilidagi ovozni matnga aylantiradi.
+1. **Speech-to-Text Conversion**: Converts Uzbek audio into text using the STT model.
-2. **Named Entity Extraction from Text**: Fine-tuned NER modeli matndan nomlangan obyektlarni ajratadi va tasniflaydi.
+2. **Named Entity Extraction from Text**: Extracts and classifies named entities using the fine-tuned NER model.

 ---